-The Geez project is a discussion among people of faith seeking social justice.
+The Geez project is a discussion among people of spirit seeking social justice.
 Our readers and writers express this through art, activism, contemplation and a “more-grounded, inter-connected” approach to living.

 Before each issue we post a call for pitches.
-To be included on our writer’s email list please send a short note to that effect to stories [at] geezmagazine [dot] org.
+To be included on our writer’s email list please fill out this quick form.

 Geez has both theme-related material and several departments (see below).
 Keep pitches brief, write the way you speak, tell us why your idea or story is important, indicate sources you plan to use and say something about why you are qualified to write this piece.
 If you already have a completed manuscript, poem, photo or design, feel free to submit it as well.

-Experience in biking in traffic, inner-city gardening, peacefully dodging bullets in war zones and repeated efforts at contemplation are more important than whether or not you have been published before.
+Experience in contemplation and activism are more important than whether or not you have been published before.

-Preference given to: solid writing, the unchurched or outchurched, disparity, people with dirt under their fingernails (literally), atheist grandmothers, small-town skateboarders, corporate defectors and feminist parents.
+Preference given to: solid writing, the unchurched or outchurched, folks holding marginalized identities, people with dirt under their fingernails (literally), atheist grandmothers, small-town skateboarders, corporate defectors and feminist parents.

 Write as though your audience will include: